ISRO: Gagan Satellite Navigation System

 The Ministry of Civil Aviation has decided to implement an indigenous Satellite-Based Regional GPS Augmentation System also known as Space-Based Augmentation System as part of the Satellite-Based Communications, Navigation, Surveillance and Air Traffic Management plan for civil aviation.
 The Indian SBAS system has been given the acronym GAGAN – GPS Aided GEO Augmented Navigation.
-A national plan for satellite navigation including implementation of a Technology Demonstration System (TDS) over Indian airspace as a proof of concept has been prepared jointly by Airports Authority of India and ISRO.
-The TDS was completed during 2007 with the installation of eight Indian Reference Stations at different airports linked to the Master Control Centre located near Bengaluru.
+A national plan for satellite navigation including implementation of a Technology Demonstration System (TDS) over Indian airspace has been prepared jointly by Airports Authority of India and ISRO.
+The TDS was completed during 2007 with the installation of eight Indian Reference Stations at different airports linked to the Master Control Centre.

 Navigation with Indian Constellation (NavIC)

-IRNSS with an operational name NavIC is an independent regional navigation satellite system developed by India.
+The IRNSS with an operational name NavIC is an independent regional navigation satellite system developed by India.
 It is designed to provide accurate position information service to users in India as well as the region extending up to 1500 km from its borders, which is its primary service area.
 IRNSS provides two types of services, namely, Standard Positioning Service (SPS) and Restricted Service (RS), providing a position accuracy of better than 20 m in the primary service area.